BeechcraftNV/i3/scripts/README_i3_help.md

 - **⌨️ Show Key Layout**: Visual keyboard layout with highlighted keys (if available)
 - **📄 Export Keybindings**: Generate professional documentation in your choice of format
 - **🧠 Learning Stats**: View self-learning system statistics and manage improvements
+- **🔍 Check for Conflicts**: Analyze keybindings for duplicates and issues
+- **🤖 Natural Language Help**: Ask questions in plain English

 ### **📄 Export Functionality**
 Generate professional documentation with one click: